mhmdmahdi/pands-proects/README.md

     27Apr2022
     Save a histogram of each variable to png files
+    # Develop understading of possibilities with code and understanding of the fundamentals of histograms.

     28Apr2022
     Output a scatter plot of each pair of vaiables
+    # Write my own code to create a histogram for each variable and save a histogram of each variable to png files.
+    # Write my own code for a scatter plot of each pair of variables.

     29Apr2022
     Generated summary text file
     https://towardsdatascience.com/understand-text-summarization-and-create-your-own-summarizer-in-python-b26a9f09fc70
+    # This has already been created so there will be spillover from previous days work.
+This final day can also be used to tidy up code and files due for submission.

 # pands-project - Day 2 24Apr2022
     Four features measured from each of 3 samples.
 These features were length and width of sepals and petals.